Emotional abuse

 • are stressed and under pressure, and become emotionally unavailable to their children;

-• who are experiencing post-natal depression;
+• are experiencing post-natal depression;

-What you can do
+What to do

-Ensure young people know the risks – talk about emotional abuse in an age appropriate way.
+Ensure young people know the risks – talk about emotional abuse in an age-appropriate way.

 Check young people have safe relationships – in their family, with their peers, with other children and with your staff.
 Who would they talk to if they were worried or unhappy?
-Create the environment where it is okay to talk, even about the most difficult things.
+Create an environment where it is okay to talk, even about the most difficult things.

 Keep a chronology – record the incidents of concern and build up a picture of the child/young person’s life.
 Analyse the impact and consider whether their emotional, developmental and academic progress is what you would expect of a similar child/young person.